Queensland Police have completed an investigation into the assault of Brisbane teenager Tyrone Unsworth, a month before his death.

-The 13-year-old tragically took his own life in November last year after suffering years of cruel homophobic slurs from other students, his mother told The Courier-Mail.
+The 13-year-old tragically died by suicide in November last year after suffering years of cruel homophobic slurs from other students, his mother told The Courier-Mail.

 In October, Tyrone was hospitalised and required surgery to his jaw after a violent altercation with another teenager that left him too afraid to go back to school, his family said.

-His aunt told the ABC that he was hit in the head with a fence pailing and was knocked to the ground after defending another girl.
+His aunt told ABC News that he was hit in the head with a fence pailing and was knocked to the ground after defending another girl.

 Queensland Police said in a statement: “An investigation into the grievous bodily harm of a 13-year-old boy at Zillmere on October 27 has now been concluded.